Written by Jack Rubinger

 Floor Marking Benefits

-Applying graphic or floor marking tape is quick and cost-effective compared to painted floors.
+Applying graphic or floor marking tape is quick and cost-effective compared to painting floors.
 Stenciling footprints on a floor is messy and paint wears off fairly quickly.
 The time required to prep for painting also limits access to those areas.
 Floor marking, by contrast, produces no fumes and needs no dry time or cure time.

 How to Apply Floor Marking Tape